 Leadership at a national level that prioritises a multidisciplinary, industry-wide approach will be essential to address these issues.
-It should include an Aged Care Quality Assessment and Accreditation Framework that supports quality of life.
+It should include an Aged Care Safety and Quality Framework that supports quality of life.
 This will be achieved with best-practice pain management, along with appropriate education and training of staff (particularly in the identification of non-verbal signs of pain); appropriate funding that meets the needs of each aged care recipient; appropriate reporting policies and protocols; and education for aged and community care residents, their families and carers with sufficient capacity to self-manage their pain where appropriate.

-We hope our submission provides the Committee with useful information to progress this significant Inquiry.
-Together with the Royal Commission into Aged Care Quality and Safety, we have a generational opportunity to create an aged care environment that affords dignity to the older and frail- some of the most vulnerable people in our society.
+We hope our submission provides the Commission with the impetus to prioritise pain management as an important element of aged care.
+As Commissioner Richard Tracey noted in his opening remarks, we have a generational opportunity to create an aged care environment that affords dignity to the older and frail- some of the most vulnerable people in our society.
+Appropriate pain management in aged care will go a long way in providing that dignity.